uccser/verto/docs/source/contributing.rst

 Welcome to the Verto developer community!
 We have spent many months developing this project, and we would love for you to get involved!
 The following documentation has been written to help you get a grasp on how Verto is pieced together to make contributing as simple and straight forward as possible.
 Please feel free to fix bugs and/or suggest new features and improvements to the system (or the docs) by making a pull request.

-Verto was created to be used by two much larger projects (the `CS Unplugged`_ and `CS Field Guide`_ websites) as the markdown-to-html converter.
+Verto was created to be used by two much larger projects (the `CS Unplugged`_ and `CS Field Guide`_ websites) as the Markdown to HTML converter.
 The tags we chose are designed to allow authors of these two projects to easily write material without technical elements getting in the way.
 It is therefore important to us that Verto remains as simple and robust as possible, please keep this in mind if you decide to work on Verto with us.

 The git repository for Verto can be found `here`_, jump in and take a look around!